• Skip to primary navigation

 Our Team

-Kristine Locklear Urrutia, Executive Director
+Kristine Locklear Urrutia (Lumbee), Executive Director

 Kristine is a seasoned leader with more than 20 years of experience in philanthropy, equity, and organizational development.
 A proud citizen of the Lumbee Tribe of North Carolina, Urrutia has a deep understanding of diverse cultures paired with entrepreneurial leadership skills that have enabled her to drive transformative change at organizations that include The JAN Collaborative, the National Interscholastic Cycling Association, and others.